 First of all some important tips for you.
 Driving a car in Madeira is a thing of its own.
 Many roads – especially the side roads – are so steep, curvy and narrow that you have to be an experienced driver to cope with them.
 Especially the starting on the mountain should be mastered here.
 If you have been on the road in Madeira for a few days, you will get used to it.

-But the first few days take some getting used to.
-So while the side roads are almost always very curvy and mega steep, the main roads are mostly dead straight.
-This is because most of the main roads (or expressways) go through the mountains in tunnels that are often miles long.
+So while the side roads are almost always very curvy and really steep, the main roads are mostly dead straight.
+This is because of the fact that most of the main roads (or expressways) go through the mountains in tunnels that are often miles long.
 These are then briefly interrupted by a traffic circle in the fresh air before entering the next tunnel.
 Especially in the south of the island, driving is like this when using the expressways (recognizable by the abbreviation VE).

 Difference between ER and VE roads